Bernheim Arboretum and Research Forest: Isaac W. Bernheim's vision

-Bernheim was a true visionary, and he himself wrote that "nothing is static in this world."
+Bernheim was a true visionary, and he himself wrote that "nothing is static in this world".
 He understood the changing nature of the world, and the need for changing thought in the context of time.
 A wildlife museum such as was described by Bernheim did at once exist, but has been re-arranged in recent years to serve as an administrative/education center, and static wildlife exhibits have mostly been removed (in the forest's defense, many of the taxidermied exhibits were deteriorating).
 A large area of the Great Meadow contains native long grass and a very successful quail program has been established to repopulate the region with quail.
-There is an emission offset fee of $10.00 per car on weekends, which some argue is contrary to the vision that "no distinction will be shown between rich or poor" and that the forest "will be kept for ever free."
-Bernheim remains accessible to all.

 Bernheim had a vision that art can heighten and expand experiences in nature.
 There are fifteen sculptures located throughout the arboretum, an active Artist in Residence Program and a program called Sited@Bernheim, which supports site-specific installations and sculpture.
-The Artist in Residence program typically offers housing and a stipend to artists who work in ways that are in keeping with the aspects of Bernheim Arboretum and Research Forest's mission of "connecting people with nature."
+The Artist in Residence program typically offers housing and a stipend to artists who work in ways that are in keeping with the aspects of Bernheim Arboretum and Research Forest's mission of "connecting people with nature".
 Artists interact with the public in workshops, demonstrations or other activities as well as sharing finished pieces found throughout the arboretum.
 Past artists have worked in photography, painting, sculpture, video, performance, and the written word.
 Temporary and permanent sculptures are located throughout the arboretum.

-Bernheim wrote in his 1939 letter that "the grave has no voice."
-But, he went on to say "may I not express the hope and fervent prayer that my wishes outlined in its different sections be respected as much as humanly possible."
+Bernheim wrote in his 1939 letter that "the grave has no voice".
+But, he went on to say "may I not express the hope and fervent prayer that my wishes outlined in its different sections be respected as much as humanly possible".
 In his 1929 autobiography, "The Closing Chapters of a Busy Life," Bernheim also wrote that "I am comforted in the firm belief that the good a man does lives after him."